 - Independent professional Trusteeship and Trust Administration.

-We specialise in drafting and registration of:
+We specialise in drafting and registration of the following types of trusts in South Africa:

 - Inter vivos (family) Trusts: Created while an individual is still alive.